arusher999/Dungeon-Delver-VR/README.md

 The goal of this project is to develop an immersive VR dungeon-exploration game in Roblox Creator Studio.
 The game should offer an engaging experience by incorporating dynamic combat mechanics, puzzle-solving elements, and an interactive environment.
 The primary objective is to leverage VR functionalities in Roblox to create an innovative and interactive dungeon crawler that enhances user engagement and immersion.

+A Dungeon Delver video game in Roblox VR has not been created yet.
+Popular dungeon video games like Diablo and The Binding of Isaac have been made but never in a virtual reality format.

 #Research & Background

 To understand the feasibility and best practices for developing VR experiences in Roblox, initial research focused on: